 - Parking for only a short period of time with or without flashers.

-- Parked in a handicap area without a valid DMV handicap placard or plate.
+- Parked in an accessible area without a valid DMV accessible placard or plate.

 - The violation is just "not fair".